Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 If beta measures risk relative to the market, alpha measures performance relative to a benchmark — answering the question:

-Did this investment outperform or underperform what it should have earned for its level of risk?
+Did this asset outperform or underperform what it was expected to deliver for its level of risk?

 • Positive alpha (+1% or +3%) → the asset outperformed expectations.